In this article, I will examine whether Strong Coin is a legitimate protocol.

 Blockchain to the rescue

-To bolster demand for STRNGR, StrongBlock are building their own Proof-of-Stake blockchain called StrongChain.
+To bolster demand for STRNGR, StrongBlock is building its own Proof-of-Stake blockchain called StrongChain.
 Here stakers will earn a return for delegating their STRNGR token to a validator.

 I am not entirely convinced this will help.